Booker Says Biden's Crime Policies 'Destroyed Communities Like Mine'

 To argue that his positions were well within the mainstream at the time, Biden said that former President Barack Obama would not have picked him as his running mate had he been concerned about Biden's past stances.

-Booker argued Biden's policy proposals weren't enough.
+Booker argued that Biden's policy proposals weren't enough.

 "This is one of those instances where the house was set on fire, and you claim responsibility for those laws," Booker said to Biden.
 "You can't just now come up with a plan to put out that fire."